sccn/sccn.github.io/workshops/EEGLAB_2023_Aspet.md

 MATLAB support
 --------------

-MathWorks is pleased to provide a special license to workshop participants to use for the Hands-On Seminar.
-This is a limited license for the duration of the workshop and is intended to be used only for course work and not for government, research, commercial, or other organization use.
-The EEGLAB team thanks Vijay Iyer, Neuroscience Community Liaison at MathWorks for bringing this support from MathWorks to the workshop.
+MathWorks is pleased to provide a special MATLAB license to workshop participants for use during the workshop.
+The EEGLAB team thanks Vijay Iyer, Neuroscience Community Liaison at MathWorks for arranging this support to the workshop from MathWorks .
  <span style="color: red">License information coming soon.</span>

 Workshop Program (with corresponding PDFs)
 ------------------------------------------

-<b>Material for the working (including EEGLAB) will be made available on
+<b>Material for workshop tutorials (including EEGLAB) will be made available on
-USB keys during the workshop.</b> Presentation slides will be made available during the workshop.
-You only need to bring to the workshop a laptop with MATLAB installed.
+USB keys.</b> Presented slides will be made available during the workshop.
+You only need to bring a laptop with MATLAB installed.

 <span style="color: purple">Purple lettering = lecture</span>